 Cochlear Implants

-Cochlear implants are electronic devices designed to improve speech understanding and environmental awareness of sounds for individuals with severe to profound hearing loss and very poor speech understanding.
-Part of the device is implanted under the skin behind the ear, bypassing damaged hair cells in the cochlea to stimulate the hearing nerve directly.
+Cochlear implants are electronic devices designed to improve speech understanding and environmental awareness of sounds for individuals who find that conventional hearing aids are not offering any benefit.
+The cochlear implant is surgically placed under the skin behind the ear and inserted into the cochlea to stimulate the hearing nerve directly.

-The device has both external and internal components.
+The cochlear implant system has both internal and external components.
+The internal portion is comprised of an electrode array, receiver antenna and processor, which are implanted surgically.
 The external portion includes a microphone, transmitter and a speech processor computer chip.
-The external components attach to a cable and a magnet that holds the device to the head and communicates with the internal implant.
-The external processor may be worn behind the ear or clipped to a shirt with a long cable.
-The internal portion is comprised of an electrode array, internal receiver antenna and processor; these components are implanted surgically.
+The external components attach to and communicate with the internal implant via a magnet that holds the device to the head.
+The external processor is typically worn behind the ear.

 Some external processors look similar to hearing aids, but the method of transmitting sound information to the hearing nerve is different than traditional amplification.
 The microphone on the external processor picks up sound in the environment and sends the information to the speech processor.
 The speech processor converts the acoustic signal to a digital signal and sends the information to the receiver in the internal implant.
 Depending on the information relayed, the internal implant will stimulate specific electrodes within the electrode array.
 This information is sent to the hearing nerve and allows the brain to detect sounds at different frequencies/pitches so that it may be perceived as sound and speech information.
 This process is completed very quickly, many times per second.